 The BSOS Career Plan will provide you with a road map of suggested activities to help you be successful post-graduation.
 Start with "Assess Yourself" below and click on the links to build your action plan.

-- Attend employer information sessions to share your skills- they are open to all undergraduates
+- Attend employer information sessions to learn about in-demand skills- they are open to all undergraduates.

 READ about career options

 - BSOS What Can I Do with My Major?, lists career titles related to each BSOS major.